By James Harvey McClintock, 1916

 Mohave County has given the world many instances of rare courage in its pioneer days, but nothing finer than the tale of how a blind miner named Henry Ewing, unaided, sunk a shaft on his Nixie Mine, near Vivian, not far from the present camp of Oatman.

-It was in 1904, after Ewing, a gentleman of culture had lost his eyesight.
-Despite the warning of friends, he persisted in returning to his mine, where he rigged up leading wires, to assure him a degree of safety and then set up a windlass over his 20-foot hole.
+It was in 1904, after Ewing, a gentleman of culture, had lost his eyesight.
+Despite the warning of friends, he persisted in returning to his mine, where he rigged up leading wires to assure him a degree of safety and then set up a windlass over his 20-foot hole.

-He blasted and dug and hauled the ore buckets to the surface and cared for himself in camp, his worst adventure was an encounter with a rattlesnake and narrow escape from death on the trail.
+He blasted and dug and hauled the ore buckets to the surface and cared for himself in camp; his worst adventure was an encounter with a rattlesnake and narrow escape from death on the trail.
 Another experience was falling from a ladder a distance of 30 feet, receiving serious injuries, yet managing to climb out and seek assistance at a nearby mining camp.

 Almost as much pluck has been shown by several miners who have developed their claims alone.
 In the Hualpai Mountains, Frank Hamilton started upon such a work in 1874 and alone sunk two shafts, 100 and 50 feet deep.
 In the same district, a memorandum has been found of J. L. Doyle, who alone sunk two 65-foot shafts and connected them with a drift.
-Enoch Kile, a Yavapai County miner, single-handed sunk a 75-foot shaft and doubtless many other such instances could be found.
+Enoch Kile, a Yavapai County miner, single-handed sunk a 75-foot shaft, and doubtless, many other such instances could be found.

 Notes and Author: This article is primarily a tale told by James Harvey McClintock in his three-volume history of Arizona called Arizona: The Youngest State., published in 1916.
 However, the article that appears here is far from verbatim, as it has been edited for spelling, grammar corrections, revisions for the modern reader, and updates to this historic tale.
 McClintock began his career working at the Salt River Herald (later known as the Arizona Republic).
-He later earned a teaching certificate, served as Theodore Roosevelt’s right-hand-man in the Rough Riders, and become an Arizona State Representative.
+He later earned a teaching certificate, served as Theodore Roosevelt’s right-hand man in the Rough Riders, and became an Arizona State Representative.
 He died in California on May 10, 1934, at the age of 70.